Experimental fosters projects that aim to discover new territories in the field of architecture with the goal to change how and with what we build.

 Karen Stein

-Prof. Dr. Jan Wurm
+Prof. Dr. Anna Ramos

 The first Fellows at Bauhaus Earth (BE-FELLOW) are Summer Islam, George Massoud and Paloma Gormley from Material Cultures in London.
 Their project “Constructive Land Berlin/Brandenburg” investigates the relationship between regenerative land management systems and the built environment – in this case, the rewetting of peatlands in the Sernitz lowlands in Greiffenberg, a district of Angermünde in northeastern Brandenburg.